Mercedes C-Class PHEV Review

 • Lightning

-Mercedes is really upping the plug-in hybrid stakes with the 2022 C-Class, thanks to a bigger battery and longer range.
-It's set to be a company car favourite.
+Mercedes has really upped the plug-in hybrid stakes with the C-Class PHEV, thanks to a bigger battery and longer range.
+It's a company car favourite, with good reason.

 • Fuel economy: 404 MPG